 The Frisco Fabulous 4th of July parade is a laid back way to celebrate Independence Day.
 The parade starts at 12:30pm on July 4th on Frisco’s Main Street beginning at Madison Avenue and Main Street and heading east (towards the Frisco Bay Marina).
 You’ll likely see whacky floats, beautiful horses, classic cars, hundreds of kids on decorated bikes and this year even a marching band, the 728 Cadets Marching Band out of Elk River, Minnesota; all with a backdrop of mountains in every direction.

 The 4th of July Parade is a great way to support the community and there is no entry fee.
-Online registration for the 2018 Frisco Independence Day parade is will open in April 2018.
+Register online for the 2019 Frisco Independence Day parade with the form below.
 Day of registration will begin on the July 4 at 11:00am in the parking lot on the west side of Town Hall, but we encourage you to register in advance.